First Steps with ReSharper

 With ReSharper, you can control the most of style aspects in your code: naming standards, formatting rules, file and type layout, file header style, and many other tiny things (such as order of modifiers or whether to use the 'var' keyword).

-You can ReSharper code style features out of the box - all default values are selected based on Microsoft guidelines and numerous best practices.
+The default values of ReSharper code style features are selected based on Microsoft guidelines and numerous best practices.
 At the same time, each tiny aspect of code style can be changed to fit your personal or corporate preferences.

 To apply code style rules, press Ctrl+Alt+F. ReSharper will prompt you to choose one of the two default code cleanup profiles: either reformat the code or apply multiple code style rules in the selected scope.